shekharc3/shekharc3.github.io/_pages/about.md

 Research
 ===

-My research examines the political economy of development, social policy, environmental philosophy, and social theory.
+My research examines the political economy of development and institutional change, social policy, environmental philosophy, and social theory.
 I investigate how environmental degradation impacts socially vulnerable populations in North America, Africa, and Asia, reinforcing social contracts that benefit dominant groups while systematically marginalizing minority groups.
-I also explore the persistence of inefficient institutions, such as corruption in government organizations.
+I also study the persistence of inefficient and unjust institutions, such as corruption in government organizations, in the Global North and the Global South.
 Additionally, I focus on the philosophy of power and the philosophy of knowledge, using a methodological approach grounded in epistemological and ontological pluralism. <br>

 Publications in Progress
 ===